 A-Z List of Child and Teen-Friendly Family Activities in Cozumel

-This list of child-friendly activities and family things to do in Cozumel will help you plan out your next family vacation.
+This list of child-friendly activities and family things to do with kids in Cozumel will help you plan out your next family vacation.

 Alebrijes are delightfully colorful Mexican handicrafts.
 These painted animal forms, often made of wood or a form of paper maché, have a fantastical quality and represent spirit animals or guides to netherworlds.

 You and your kids might recognize them from the incredible Pixar movie, Coco.

 You can also shop for amazingly intricate finished alebrijes at many pretty art and souvenir shops in the downtown San Miguel area, in and around Benito Juarez Park – the central plaza in town.

 Bees are all the buzz, and Cozumel now has a few bee-related organizations, too!
 This new one is really cute and a great experience for people young and old.

 The Mayan Bee Sanctuary on the Transversal Road (at km.
 10) is open to the public and offers a neat education on bees, their importance to our ecosystems, beekeeping, hive rescues, and honey production.

-You can also taste various honey varieties, and take some with you to ward off allergies, sweeten your tea, or bring home as unique gifts.
+You can also taste various honey varieties, and take some with you to ward off allergies, sweeten your tea, or bring them home as unique gifts.
 Try the various honey candies and beauty products, too.

 3. Chocolate Bars – A Cozumel Tradition